MicrosoftDocs/customer-voice/fp-docs/view-summary-information.md

 # View summary information for your survey

-After you create your survey, adjust its settings, and share your survey with others, it’s time to view the results and insights.
-Open the survey that you want to review, and then select the **View Responses** tab.
+After you create your survey, adjust its settings, and share your survey with others, it's time to view the results and insights.
+Open the survey that you want to review, and then select the **Responses** tab.

 On the **Overview** tab, you’ll see summary data about your survey, such as number of invitations sent, number of responses received, Net Promoter Score (NPS), respondent sentiment, and survey insights.
 You can select **Invitations** or **Responses** to get more details.